bruno-coulet/lingua-franca/README.md

 - API Connection: Detailed instructions on how to connect to the Google Translation API using a Python script.
 Sending Requests and Receiving Translations: How to send user-inputted text to the API and display the translated text back to the user.

+### Enhancing the User Interface:
+- Aesthetic Improvements: Tips on using Cascading Style Sheets (CSS) and JavaScript to make the application visually appealing and more functional.

 ## Product
 ### Description